The Wright State Core Requirements

 Seven Credit Hours Minimum

-Select up to 5 additional credit hours from Elements A-E to reach the 36 minimum hours required by the Core.
+Select up to 7 additional credit hours from Elements A-E to reach the 36 minimum hours required by the Core.
 Unless specified by the student’s major, these courses are selected by the student.
+COLA majors and teacher education majors in CHEH will need 5 or fewer of these hours.
+All other majors will need 7 or fewer of these hours.

 Total Hours Required = 36